trevorputbrese/handbook-gen-ai-app/trvcloud-corp/handbook.md

 - We encourage **diversity, inclusion, and equal opportunities** for all employees.
 - We expect employees to **act professionally and with integrity**.
 - We commit to **maintaining fair and transparent policies** for all aspects of employment.
-- TEST POLICY:  We commit to playing every employee a huge bonus at Holloween and Easter.

 ---

 ## **Employment Basics**

 ### **Employment Contract Types**
 - **Full-time employees** work at least **30 hours per week** or **130 hours per month**.